gabecampb/gabecampb.github.io/docs/home.md

 of Piculet.
 If Piculet's whole feature set was implemented, you could even do ray tracing!

-## Zombie Game
+## Zombies Game

-This was a zombie FPS game which can be obtained <a href="https://github.com/gabecampb/zombie-game">here</a>.
+This was a zombie FPS game which can be played <a href="zombies/index.html">here</a>.
-I developed it for a project in a university computer graphics course, and it is entertaining for a few minutes.
+I developed it for a project in a university computer graphics course, and it entertains for a few minutes.

 It has some nice lighting, and basic animations on the zombie models.
 Tree leaves wave/deform in the wind by vertex displacement in the vertex shader.